nationnetwork/SiteFeedback/README.md

 process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this project.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing these websites.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.